 In addition, TCH(C) community service coordinators would be able to make referrals and receive periodic attendance updates.
 An individual tenants willingness to partake of such resources could be used as one more assessment/evaluative tool to take to the Ontario Housing Tribunal should the situation escalate beyond a certain stage that would require eviction.
 Especially, if an individuals behaviors are interfering with the rights of other tenants.

-Providing these services in a more direct manner to Toronto Community Housing tenants would facilitate their ability to be non-destructive, if not outright productive, members of their communities.
+Providing these services in a more direct manner to Toronto Community Housing tenants would facilitate their ability to be non-destructive, if not productive members of their communities.